alessbonora/alessbonora/README.md

 ## Hi there 👋

 I'm Alessandro and I own a bachelor's degree in Communication Sciences.
 I'm currently studying Computer Sciences because I found myself loving programming.
-Here are some of my interests related to this filed:
+Here are some of my interests related to this field:

 - Frontend development
 - JamStack deployment